-Two weeks ago, we highlighted five things to consider when it comes to making this decision.
+We recently highlighted five things to consider when it comes to making this decision.

-Yet knowing it’s the right strategy and actually going ahead and building a team that’s successful at improving collection times are two very different things.
+Yet knowing it’s the right strategy and actually going ahead and building (or hiring) a team that’s successful at improving collection times are two very different things.
 The trick is finding the right blend of knowledge and expertise that maximises results at the right cost to your business.

 For instance, there’s no point hiring five credit controllers if you’re only raising 10 invoices per month.
 Similarly, you can’t expect a single person to handle a generic, business-to-business ledger of more than 500 customers whilst adhering to credit control best practice.